f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

   Boston-r10900-1(config)# commit

-Now that the out-of-band address and routing are configured you can attempt to access the F5OS GUI via the IP address that has been defined.
+Now that the out-of-band address and routing are configured you can attempt to access the F5OS WebUI via the IP address that has been defined.
 You should see a screen similar to the one below, and you can verify your management interface settings by going to the **System Settings -> Management Interface** page.

 .. image:: images/initial_setup_of_rseries_platform_layer/image1.png
   :align: center